docsdevbr/laravel-doc-pt-br/fortify.md

 **You are not required to use Fortify in order to use Laravel's authentication features.** You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](authentication.md), [password reset](passwords.md), and [email verification](verification.md) documentation.

-If you are new to Laravel, you may wish to explore the [Laravel Breeze](comecando/kits-para-iniciantes.md) application starter kit before attempting to use Laravel Fortify.
-Laravel Breeze provides an authentication scaffolding for your application that includes a user interface built with [Tailwind CSS](https://tailwindcss.com).
-Unlike Fortify, Breeze publishes its routes and controllers directly into your application.
+If you are new to Laravel, you may wish to explore [our application starter kits](starter-kits.md) before attempting to use Laravel Fortify.
+Our starter kits provide an authentication scaffolding for your application that includes a user interface built with [Tailwind CSS](https://tailwindcss.com).
 This allows you to study and get comfortable with Laravel's authentication features before allowing Laravel Fortify to implement these features for you.

-Laravel Fortify essentially takes the routes and controllers of Laravel Breeze and offers them as a package that does not include a user interface.
+Laravel Fortify essentially takes the routes and controllers of our application starter kits and offers them as a package that does not include a user interface.
 This allows you to still quickly scaffold the backend implementation of your application's authentication layer without being tied to any particular frontend opinions.

 <a name="when-should-i-use-fortify"></a>
 ### When Should I Use Fortify?

 You may be wondering when it is appropriate to use Laravel Fortify.
-First, if you are using one of Laravel's [application starter kits](comecando/kits-para-iniciantes.md), you do not need to install Laravel Fortify since all of Laravel's application starter kits already provide a full authentication implementation.
+First, if you are using one of Laravel's [application starter kits](starter-kits.md), you do not need to install Laravel Fortify since all of Laravel's application starter kits already provide a full authentication implementation.

 If you are not using an application starter kit and your application needs authentication features, you have two options: manually implement your application's authentication features or use Laravel Fortify to provide the backend implementation of these features.